sassy2711/SIH-24-1735-SemanticSegmentation/README.md

 Most of the parts of the project have been implemented individually.
 We just need to work on integrating them.
 The following parts have been figured out individually:-

 1. Interactive Semantic Segmentation website using SAM.
 2. Utilization of device GPU/NPU resources.
 3. Interactive Semantic Segmentation on images fetched from Web Map Services.
+4. Export of images in geospatial formats such as GeoJSON and KML.